rcassotto/Sentinel-1-Flood-Detection/README.md

 ### Step 1 - Download SAR data from the Alaska SAR Facility (ASF).
 <br>
-There are two options.
+There are two options to download data from ASF.<br>
-1) Use ASF's vertex tool to identify and download Sentinel-1 GRD scenes for your region of interest.
+  1) Use ASF's vertex tool to identify and download Sentinel-1 GRD scenes for your region of interest. <br>
   2) Use ASF's API tool to automate this process using a wkt polygon.
 An example is provided here: https://github.com/rcassotto/Sentinel-1-GRD-to-RTC-Pre-Processing/tree/main/ASF_API.
 <br><br>

 ### Step 2 - Pre-process Ground Range Detected (GRD) data to Radiometrically Terrain Corrected (RTC) Sigma0 images.